-In full-model fine-tuning, we aim to fine-tune the entire model; that is, both the encoder and decoder network, while accounting for the additional communication overhead for the decoder model updates that must be conveyed from the transmitter to the receiver.
-Specifically, we encode the decoder model updates $\delta \triangleq \theta - \theta_{0}$ alongside the latent space, i.e., $z$.
-To encode the decoder model update vector, we first need to quantize it.
-Unlike the unit bin quantization used for the latent space, we employ a higher-resolution quantization for model updates, as they vary only slightly depending on the learning rate.
-In particular, we use \(N\) equispaced bins of width \(t\) and define the quantization function for model updates as follows \cite{rozendaal2021overfitting}:
+We consider a full-model fine-tuning, where both the encoder and decoder networks are fine-tuned while explicitly accounting for the additional communication overhead associated with conveying decoder model updates from the transmitter to the receiver.
+Specifically, the decoder model updates, defined as $\delta \triangleq \theta - \theta_{0}$, are encoded jointly with the latent representation $z$.
+To encode the decoder model update vector, it is first quantized.
+Unlike the unit-bin quantization applied to the latent space, a higher-resolution quantization is employed for the model updates, since their values typically vary only slightly, depending on the learning rate.
+In particular, $N$ equispaced bins of width $t$ are used, and the quantization function for the model updates is defined as follows \cite{rozendaal2021overfitting}:

 where clipping and rounding operations are defined as: